There are 4 main types of osteogenesis imperfecta:

 Analysis of type I procollagen from cultured fibroblasts (from a skin biopsy) or sequence analysis of the COL1A1 and COL1A2 genes can be used when clinical diagnosis is unclear.

 Severe osteogenesis imperfecta can be detected in utero by level II ultrasonography.

 Growth hormone helps growth-responsive children (types I and IV).

 Treatment with bisphosphonates is aimed at increasing bone density and decreasing bone pain and fracture risk (1).
-IV pamidronate (0.5 to 3 mg/kg once/day for 3 days, repeated as needed q 4 to 6 mo) or oral alendronate (1 mg/kg, 20 mg maximum, once/day) are used.
+IV pamidronate (0.5 to 3 mg/kg once a day for 3 days, repeated as needed every 4 to 6 months) or oral alendronate (1 mg/kg, 20 mg maximum, once a day) are used.

 Orthopedic surgery, physical therapy, and occupational therapy help prevent fractures and improve function.